seasky002002/Strandscript/README.md

 chmod 755 bin/*.pl           #Change the mode of executable files

 #Add Strandscript to Shell searching path ($PATH).
 This step is optional.
-#If your NRSA is installed at /home/usrname/NRSA
+#If your Strandscript is installed at /home/usrname/Strandscript
-export PATH=/home/usrname/NRSA/bin/:$PATH
+export PATH=/home/usrname/Strandscript/bin/:$PATH
 ```

 * Download fasta files of reference genome